The North Ward Center: History

 The North Ward Center was founded in 1970 by Stephen N. Adubato Sr. after the race riots in 1967 that hastened the exodus of Newark's middle class population.
 Originally known as the North Ward Educational and Cultural Center, its original mission was to encourage the North Ward's mostly Italian-American population to stay in Newark and provide information to residents about programs and services that were available to them through the city.
 But as the North Ward's population became predominantly Puerto Rican in the mid to late 1970s, the center changed its name to reflect a new mission.

 The North Ward Center started operations in a small, second-floor office on Bloomfield Avenue in Newark.
-In 1973, it purchased the former Clark mansion on Mt.
+In 1973, it purchased the former William Clark House on Mt.
 Prospect Avenue, a Queen-Anne structure that had previously housed the Prospect Country and Day School.
 Volunteers refurbished the building, but in 1976, it was struck by lightning, causing extensive damage to the second and third floor.
 Once again, volunteers refurbished the building.
 Today, the building, which is on the National Register of Historic Places, serves as the administrative offices of the center.